 - Jump-starting a car battery

-Non-prescription safety goggles are sold at many home building stores and hardware stores.
-If you wear prescription glasses, ask your optometrist to make a recommendation on appropriate safety eyewear for household tasks.
+Many home building and hardware stores sell nonprescription safety goggles.
+If you wear prescription glasses, ask your optometrist to recommend appropriate safety eyewear for household tasks.

-Sprained ankles, skinned knees, and bruises are common occurrences when participating in sports.
+Sprained ankles, skinned knees and bruises are common occurrences in sports.
 Unfortunately, so are injuries to the eye.

 Regular eyeglasses and contact lenses do not offer adequate protection from sports-related eye injuries.
-Special eye protection is needed for basketball, football, hockey, baseball and racket sports.
-Choose the right goggles or protective eyewear for your sport.
-Your optometrist can advise you on the appropriate eye protection.
+Use special eye protection when playing basketball, football, hockey, baseball and racquet sports.
+Your optometrist can advise you on the appropriate eyewear for each sport.

 Protecting Your Eyes from the Sun

 - Wear a wide-brimmed hat or cap.
-It can block up to half of the UV radiation, reducing the amount that may enter from above or around sunglasses.
+It can block up to half of the UV radiation.
+It can also reduce the amount of radiation that can enter from above or around sunglasses.

 - Wear sunglasses any time your eyes are exposed to UV radiation, even on cloudy days and during winter months.